 The cerebral symptoms of CARASIL are caused by damage to cerebral small blood vessels.
-The specific symptoms and severity of the disorder can vary greatly among affected individuals, even among members of the same family.
-Onset of the disorder is usually in early adulthood, but may range from the teen-aged years to the mid-40s.
+The specific symptoms and severity of the disorder can vary greatly among affected individuals.
+Onset of the disorder is usually in early adulthood, but may range from the early 20s to the mid-40s.
 CARASIL is often rapidly progressive.

 Damage to the small blood vessels of the brain and reduce or cut off blood flow to the brain (stroke).
 Reduced blood flow to the brain can cause damage to brain tissue, which may cause a variety of different symptoms.
-Symptoms that may occur in individuals with CARASIL include increasing muscle tone, slurred speech, involuntary muscle spasms that result in slow, stiff movements of the legs (spasticity), gait disturbances, loss of bladder control (urinary incontinence), and impairment of swallowing due to the bilateral problem in pyramidal tract (pseudobulbar palsy).
-In most cases, affected individuals experience progressive brain damage, especially to the white matter, which is the portion of the brain that contains myelinated nerve fibers.
+Symptoms that may occur in individuals with CARASIL include increasing muscle tone, slurred speech, stiff movements of the legs (spasticity), gait disturbances, loss of bladder control (urinary incontinence), and impairment of swallowing due to the bilateral problem in pyramidal tract (pseudobulbar palsy).
+Most affected individuals experience progressive brain damage, especially to the white matter, which is the portion of the brain that contains myelinated nerve fibers.
 Eventually the disorder causes cognitive impairment, which may include memory problems, difficulties making decisions or solving problems, speech difficulties, deficits in attention span and general loss of interest (apathy).
 Continued cognitive decline ultimately results in dementia.
 Dementia is defined as the progressive loss of memory and decline in intellectual abilities that interferes with performing routine tasks of daily life.

-Additional important symptoms that have been associated with CARASIL include patchy areas of the hair loss (alopecia) and degenerative inflammation of the spinal column (spondylosis).
-Spondylosis begins between 10 to 30 years and causes back pain and a herniated disc in the lumbar region.
+Additional important symptoms that have been associated with CARASIL include sparse hair (alopecia) and degenerative change of the spinal column (spondylosis).
+Spondylosis begins between 10 to 30 years and causes back pain and a herniated disc in the cervical and the lumbar region.
 Although alopecia occurs in most cases and develops before the onset of neurological symptoms, some cases without alopecia have been reported.

 CARASIL is caused by mutations of the HTRA1 gene.
 This mutation is inherited as an autosomal recessive trait.
 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.

-CARASIL is an extremely rare disorder that has bee mainly described in the Japanese medical literature, but also reported in Caucasian population.
-More males have been reported with the disorder than females.
+CARASIL is an extremely rare disorder that has been mainly described in the Japanese medical literature, but also reported in Chinese and Caucasian populations.
+Gender disparity has not been determined.
 The exact incidence of CARASIL is unknown.
-Some researchers believe that cases of CARASIL often goes undiagnosed or misdiagnosed, making it difficult to determine the disorders true frequency in the general population.
+Some researchers believe that CARASIL often goes undiagnosed or misdiagnosed, making it difficult to determine the true frequency of this condition in the general population.

-CARASIL should be suspected in individuals with early-onset leukoaraiosis, alopecia in the teens, and lumbago with spondylosis.
+CARASIL should be suspected in individuals with early-onset leukoaraiosis, alopecia in the teens or the twenties, and acute lumbago with spondylosis.
 However, it has been proofed that the alopecia has not been observed in several cases and spondylosis is common in elderly.
 A diagnosis of CARASIL is made based upon identification of these characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of tests including specialized imaging techniques.
 Imaging techniques may include magnetic resonance imaging (MRI).
 An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues including the brain.
-An MRI can identify characteristic changes in the brains of individuals with CARASIL.
-However, such changes are not unique to CARASIL and can occur with other disorders.
+An MRI can identify characteristic changes, such as bilateral lesion in the anterior temporal regions, in the external capsules and in the pontocerebellar tract in the brains of individuals with CARASIL.

 A diagnosis of CARASIL can be confirmed through molecular genetic testing, which identifies characteristic mutations of the HTRA1 gene.